nuxt-modules/i18n/docs/content/es/setup.md

   </code-block>
 </code-group>

 Then, add `nuxt-i18n` to the `modules` section of `nuxt.config.js`.
-You can use either of following ways to specify the module options:
+You can use either of the following ways to specify the module options:

 ```js {}[nuxt.config.js]
 {